pizlonator/fil-c/invisicaps_by_example.md

 The *semantic origin* is the place in the code that initiated the memory access that led to the safety check.
 Fil-C hoists checks so long as doing so doesn't break the program.
 The *check scheduled at* tells you where the check was hoisted to.

+# Out Of Bounds But In Bounds

+    #include <stdio.h>
+    #include <stdlib.h>

+    int main()
+    {
+        char* x = malloc(100);
+        char* y = malloc(100);
+        x[y - x] = '!';
+        printf("*y = %c\n", *y);
+        return 0;
+    }

+This program writes out-of-bounds of `x`, but in-bounds to `y`.
+Fil-C doesn't allow this, because the pointer being used to do the memory access (`x`) is out-of-bounds of its own capability.

+    filc safety error: cannot write pointer with ptr >= upper.
+        pointer: 0x7e8af1934190,0x7e8af1934110,0x7e8af1934180
+        expected 1 writable bytes.
+    semantic origin:
+        test21.c:8:14: main
+    check scheduled at:
+        test21.c:8:14: main
+        src/env/__libc_start_main.c:79:7: __libc_start_main
+        <runtime>: start_program
+    [715478] filc panic: thwarted a futile attempt to violate memory safety.
+    Trace/breakpoint trap (core dumped)

+Note that by contrast, Yolo-C (i.e. not Fil-C) allows this and it works reliably:

+    *y = !

+Also, tag-based approaches to catching bugs in C code, like address sanitizer, do not catch this error and allow this program just fine (I'm using `gcc -O -g -fsanitize=address`):

+    *y = !

+This is a great example of Fil-C enforcing memory safety (the out-of-bounds access is not allowed based on `x`'s capability) and other approaches failing to enforce memory safety (asan allows this because the address that `x + (y - x)` points to happens to be a live address).
+It's important for memory safe languages to prevent this from happening, since attackers like to use invalid indices to array accesses to write to other objects in the heap.
+You can do that with asan, valgrind, and other safety approaches for C. You cannot do that in Fil-C, because Fil-C is memory safe.

 # Pointers Passed To Syscalls

     #include <string.h>